The Animal Behavior Network

 Susan was presented with the Los Angeles County Quality and Productivity Award for initiating a monthly Pet Adoptions cooperative with La Mirada Animal Hospital, L.A.
 County Animal Care and Control, and Petco.
 Susan selected hundreds of orphaned puppies and kittens over a period of five years and placed them into new homes with early behavior training and health care information.

-Susan is co-author of Positive Pet Parenting, Error-Free Puppy Raising Tips, Error-Free Kitten Raising Tips - all available as ECourses, EBooks, and Manuals.
+Susan is the primary author of Positive Pet Parenting, Error-Free Puppy Raising Tips, Error-Free Kitten Raising Tips - all available as eCourses and eBooks.

 In addition to writing and editing web content for AnimalBehavior.Net, Susan is a pet behavior columnist for Universal Syndicated Press through Pet Connection.
-She was also a contributing author to The Ultimate Cat Lover book released in 2008.
+She was also a contributing author to The Ultimate Cat Lover book by Dr. Marty Becker, released in 2008.

 Susan founded Positive Pet Parenting Saves Lives 501 c3 provides free education with pet adoptions to give adopted shelter pets the best second chance in a new home.

-Help save pets from neglect, abuse, a life on the streets, surrender to shelters, and euthanasia - use Good Shop, or Sponsor your local shelter or Donate to help educate more pet parents with pet adoption.
+Help save pets from neglect, abuse, a life on the streets, surrender to shelters, and euthanasia.
+Sponsor your local shelter or Donate to help educate more pet parents with pet adoption.

 Copyright © 2000-Present Animal Behavior Network